My favourite way to enjoy broccoli! Roasted with garlic and (optional) coriander for a moreish texture and taste.

 Today’s recipe is super simple but an old favourite.
-My mum has been making broccoli like this since I can remember and it’s the way I’ve always made it too.
+My mum has been making this garlic roasted broccoli since I can remember and it’s the way I’ve always made it too.

 I happen to love broccoli however it comes and don’t think it needs extra flavours but I can’t deny that this is my favourite way to eat it.